-“Furlough” is not a concept currently recognised by UK law.
+“Furlough” is not a concept previously recognised by UK law.
 Generally, it means to take a leave of absence from work.

 Employees can be furloughed for up to the full duration of the scheme (see below) but if furloughed, the furlough must last for a minimum of three weeks.

-The scheme is open to UK employers that had a PAYE payroll scheme on or before 28th February 2020 and have a UK bank account.
+The scheme is open to all UK employers that had a PAYE payroll scheme registered on HMRC’s real time information system for PAYE on or before 19 March 2020, have enrolled for PAYE online and have a UK bank account.

 The scheme therefore applies to businesses, charities and public authorities, although the Government expects that it will not be used by many public sector organisations, as the majority of employees will be continuing to provide essential public services.